leonardoas10/go-service-provider-pattern/README.md

 ### What is the benefit of separate provider and service?

-Service never know how Provider gonna find the data, it only matters if Provider give the struct that service are waiting for.
+Service package never know how Provider package gonna find the data, it only matters if Provider package give the struct that service package are waiting for.

-So, if the external provider change, we only have to change the code of Provider... adjusting the response to match Service.
+So, if the external provider change, we only have to change the code of Provider package... adjusting the response to match Service interface.

 Always decoupling...